-- A temporary employee is one employed in a temporary noncontinuing assignment in order to meet the needs of Montgomery County Public Schools.
-A temporary employee is normally not employed for a period exceeding six months. - b.
-If a temporary employee serves in this same assignment in excess of 700 hours in a school year, a position shall be included in the superintendent's next yearly budget request to cover that assignment. - c.
+- b.
+If a temporary employee serves in this same assignment in excess of seven hundred (700) hours in a school year, a position shall be included in the superintendent's next yearly budget request to cover that assignment. - c.
 An employee in a temporary assignment for which a position has been approved shall be employed on a regular contract and assigned to that position.
 After the position becomes permanent, the incumbent shall be entitled to the same benefits and protection as all other unit members in permanent positions in the bargaining unit. - B. The MCEA will print copies of the Agreement.
 The Board will distribute a copy to each newly hired unit member.
-MCEA will receive one copy of the Agreement for each unit member and shall be responsible for distribution to each unit member.
+MCEA will receive one (1) copy of the Agreement for each unit member and shall be responsible for distribution to each unit member.
 The parties will share equally in the cost of printing the Agreement.
-Each party will be given 1,000 additional copies of the Agreement. - C. What about email?
-Any written communication to be given by one party to the other under this Agreement will be given by telegram, registered mail, regular mail, or personally receipted mail.
-If given by the Board, said notice will be sent to the Montgomery County Education

-Association, 12 Taft Court, Rockville, Maryland 20850; and if given by the Association, such notice will be sent to the Board of Education of Montgomery County, 850 Hungerford Drive, Rockville, Maryland 20850.
-Either party may, by like written notice, change the address at which notice to it may be given.

-- D. Procedures for Resignation - 1.
-A unit member wishing to terminate employment, or vacate their position, must give written notice to the Office of Human Resources and Development on or before July 15.
+Each party will be given one thousand (1000) additional copies of the Agreement. - C. Any written communication to be given by one (1) party to the other under this Agreement will be given by email, telegram, registered mail, regular mail, or personally receipted mail.
+If given by the Board, said notice will be sent to the Montgomery County Education Association, 12 Taft Court, Rockville, Maryland 20850; and if given by the Association, such notice will be sent to the Board of Education of Montgomery County, 850 Hungerford Drive, Rockville, Maryland 20850.
+Either party may, by like written notice, change the address at which notice to it may be given. - D. Procedures for Resignation - A unit member wishing to terminate employment, or vacate their position, must give written notice to the Office of Human Resources and Development (OHRD) on or before July 15.
 A probationary unit member must provide such written notice no later than May 1, except that a probationary unit member hired on or after January 1 must do so no later than June 15.
 Except in cases of emergency, resignations with less than proper notice will be considered a breach of contract. - 2.
-Announcements will be made regarding the notice requirements in early April and late May, through appropriate vehicles. - 3.
-The Department of Recruitment and Staffing will monitor the receipt of resignations.
-If it is determined that any unit member has withheld submitting a resignation or any principal has advised a unit member to withhold resignation, the director of the Department of Recruitment and Staffing will confer with the principal and appropriate community superintendent in the Office of School Performance regarding the matter.
+Announcements will be made regarding the notice requirements in early April and late May through appropriate vehicles. - 3.
+The Department of Human Capital Management will monitor the receipt of resignations.
+If it is determined that any unit member has withheld submitting a resignation or any principal has advised a unit member to withhold resignation, the director of the Department of Human Capital Management will confer with the principal and appropriate community superintendent in the Office of School Support and Well Being regarding the matter.